terrytay/tp/docs/UserGuide.md

 #### To view tasks for future months

+*NOTE*: <br>
-*NOTE*: Input for both month and year must be integers.
-This feature only support current and future months.
-Any details that exceed the limit within the designated box for the day, will have the last three displayed characters as ellipses.
+1. Input for both month and year must be integers.
+1. This feature only support current and future months.
+1. Any details that exceed the limit within the designated box for the day, will have the last three displayed characters as ellipses.

 Example of usage: